 3. Specify your areas of expertise.

-Any yoga insurance worth its salt will consider your area of practice in the quote and final rate.
-High end insurers like beYogi yoga insurance consider the different nuances and activities involved in Hatha Yoga versus YogaFit Personal Training.
-The risks can waver tremendously depending on edges students want you to take them to.
+Any yoga insurance company worth its salt will consider your practice area in the quote and final rate.
+High-end insurers like beYogi Yoga Insurance consider the nuances and activities involved in Hatha Yoga versus YogaFit Personal Training.
+The risks can vary tremendously depending on the edge students want you to take them to.

 Yoga is a lifelong practice you will evolve and develop within.
-However for the sake of insurance, get precise about exactly where you are.
-Then, work with a policy writer to make sure you're covered for everything you want to do with students.
+However, get precise about where you are for insurance's sake.
+Then, work with a policy writer to ensure you're covered for everything you want to do with students.

 4. Insure according to your business plan.

-Your business model plays a huge role in the exact yoga insurance you need.
+Your business model dramatically affects the exact yoga insurance you need.

 - Will you freelance part-time, as a hobby or on a volunteer basis?

-- Will you travel to students, teach in your home or work out of a studio?
+- Will you travel to students, teach at home or work out of a studio?

 - Will you contract commercial space to run your own studio?